Every Place in Kansas – C

 Cheeseman Norton Lost Town Discontinued 1882.

-Chelsea Butler Lost Town 1858-1907 In Chelsea Township, It was on a branch of the Walnut River about eight miles northeast of Eldorado.
+Chelsea Butler Lost Town 1858-1907 In Chelsea Township, it was on a branch of the Walnut River about eight miles northeast of Eldorado.
 George T. Donaldson was the first postmaster.
 The site is under El Dorado Lake today.

 Chemung Franklin Lost Town East of Princeton.